theRJorj/Insta-Machine/README.md

 In the end, anyone is welcome to contribute to this app. there is a lot of room for improvements.
 Please check my github for my other projects.

+Disclaimer:  Please NOTE as I mentioned this is just a personal project and I do not encourage anyone to use this app against Instagram's terms of use. if your account gets banned due to using this app, I am not responsible. use it at your own risk.

 DOWNLOAD EXE INSTALLER: https://1drv.ms/u/s!AjAyZs55CVVTaQS_MAbIXvbBd4c